 7. Try a new outfit or hairstyle

-Many of us shy away from styles of clothing or hair that we’d love to wear, but simply don’t feel confident enough to follow through with.
-It can sometimes be uncomfortable to make bolder fashion choices due to fear that it could draw more attention to you, or that you’ll be judged.
+Many of us shy away from styles we love but don’t feel confident enough to pull off.
+It can sometimes be uncomfortable to make bolder fashion choices due to fear that it might draw more attention, or that people will judge you.

-If this sounds familiar, then try to start making some style choices based on what makes you feel good, rather than what helps you to feel accepted by others.
+If this sounds familiar, it can be helpful to start by making some style choices based on what makes you feel good, rather than what helps you to feel accepted by others.
 The more you do this, the more connected you’ll feel to who you truly are, and the less you’ll care what others think.
 This can be incredibly liberating.

 For more tips and inspiration, have a read of our article; 10 tips for dressing with colour and confidence.